 A: It depends on what you are asking about.

 Usually this question is asked about the chrysalids hanging in the emergence chamber.
 In that case, the answer is yes!
 All the chrysalids you see are real!
 We receive between 800 and 1,000 chrysalids per week.
 The chrysalids are carefully glued up so the butterflies can emerge in a natural position.
 If you look carefully, you may see the chrysalids wiggling.
 You can also observe the freshly emerged butterflies drying their wings.
 Twice a day, we collect the butterflies with fully dry wings and release them into the CBC rainforest.
-On Wednesdays until Labor Day weekend, you can watch how we do it during our Wing It! presentation.

 When this question is about the plants in the Rainforest Conservatory, the answer is also yes, but with one exception.
 All the plants are real except for the huge central tree.
 This tree contains the rainforest’s air circulation system.
 All others are living plants that are meticulously cared for by our staff horticulturalist, Soni Holladay.
 Each plant is labeled, so keep a lookout for a coffee tree, chocolate tree, pride of Trinadad, pineapple plants, miracle berry bush, and a variety of beautiful orchids.

 Q. How many butterflies are there in here?